Nagol12344/python-test/README.md

 # How to run
 Download python

-Download the zip in realses
+Download the zip in Releases

-Windoes:
-Open command prompt
-Run the command:
-'python Main.py'

-Linux:
-Open console and run:
-"python3 Main.py

-mac:
-run python and drag and drop both py file into python and run Main.py
+Run main.py with python

+# How to report bugs
+Make a report and use the bug format

+# How to help fix bugs
+Make a fork and fix the bugs
+Start a pull and wait for it to be pulled/closed